Glorious Women of Rajasthan

-Salutation songs, love songs, wedding songs, separation songs, songs for the birth of a child, songs for the rainy season, songs of friendship, songs that express love for a guru or teacher, devotional songs and songs for folk deities––the folk music of Rajasthan is rich in songs.
+Greeting songs, love songs, wedding songs, separation songs, songs for the birth of a child, songs for the rainy season, friendship songs, songs expressing love for a guru or teacher, devotional songs and songs to folk deities – the folk music of Rajasthan is rich in songs.
 And this album is rich in women!

 Travel diary from Nityka Yadav and Nataly Bleuel